 2. Letting Feeders Go Empty

-Hummingbirds have excellent memories and will return to reliable food sources.
-When feeders go empty, especially during migration periods, you risk losing your regular visitors.
-These high-metabolism birds need constant energy sources, and an empty feeder could force them to seek food elsewhere, potentially disrupting their migration patterns.
+Hummingbirds have amazing memories and will come back to food sources they have visited in the past.
+When feeding stations go empty, especially during migration periods, you run the risk of losing your regular customers.
+These high metabolism birds have to keep coming back for food and an empty feeder could cause them to look for food and distract them from their migration.

 Read next